foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 # v0.17.0 - Starfinder

-Boo!
+This release contains a few quality of life fixes and various small bug fixes.

 ## Bugfixes and small improvements
+* Added Critical Fumble / Hit tables to the tables compendium.
+(Thanks Iankid!)
+* Added Dynamic Hacking rules to the rules compendium.
+(Thanks Iankid!)
 * Added Society starships to the starship compendium.
+* Added some alternate class features, feats, and spells from Tech Revolution, Galaxy Exploration Manual, Alien Archive 3, and a few AP's.
+(Thanks LebombJames!)
 * Added spell save DCs and how it was calculated to the spells on the spellbook.
 * Added support for wearing multiple armor types, it will select the best EAC and KAC, and the worst Dex and ACP.
 This specifically applies to Light Armor underneath Heavy Armor.
 * Fixed a minor Foundry v0.9 compatibility warning.
+* Fixed an issue preventing items being dragged onto the macro hotbar.
+(Fixes #495)
 * Fixed an issue preventing the editing of power armor details.
 * Fixed an issue preventing the casting of certain spells.
 (Fixes #486)
-* Fixed an issue preventing items being dragged onto the macro hotbar.
-(Fixes #495)
+* Fixed some broken Weapon Specialization links in the classes compendiums.
+(Thanks LebombJames)
 * Fusions, weapon accessories, and armor upgrades installed on the appropriate item are now providing modifiers.
 * Preventing drag and dropping of item types onto actor sheets that do not support them, e.g. starship actions onto a player character.
 * The activate button for feats without an action type should now be visible.